crossplane/crossplane/docs/workloads/aws/wordpress-aws.md

 1. Select the VPC created in the EKS VPC step
 1. Click `Add all subnets related to this VPC`
 1. Click Create
-1. Replace `RDS_SUBNET_GROUP` in `cluster/examples/workloads/wordpress-aws/provider.yaml` with the `DBSubnetgroup` name you just created.
+1. Export the db subnet group name
+    ```console
+    export RDS_SUBNET_GROUP_NAME=replace-with-DBSubnetgroup-name
+    ```

 #### Create an RDS Security Group (example only)

 **Note**: This will make your RDS instance visible from Anywhere on the internet.
 This if for **EXAMPLE PURPOSES ONLY**, and is **NOT RECOMMENDED** for production system.

-1. Navigate to ec2 in the region of the EKS cluster
+1. Navigate to ec2 in the same region as the EKS cluster
-1. Navigate to security groups
+1. Click: security groups
+1. Click `Create Security Group`
+1. Name it, ex. `demo-rds-public-visibility`
+1. Give it a description
-1. Select the same VPC from the EKS cluster.
+1. Select the same VPC as the EKS cluster.
 1. On the Inbound Rules tab, choose Edit.
     - For Type, choose `MYSQL/Aurora`
     - For Port Range, type `3306`
     - For Source, choose `Anywhere` from drop down or type: `0.0.0.0/0`
 1. Choose Add another rule if you need to add more IP addresses or different port ranges.
+1. Click: Create
-1. Replace `RDS_SECURITY_GROUP` in `cluster/examples/workloads/wordpress-aws/provider.yaml` with the security group we just created.
+1. Export the security gorup id
+    ```console
+    export RDS_SECURITY_GROUP=replace-with-security-group-id
+    ```

 ### Deploy all Workload Resources